Sean-Li-Shizhen/PUCG_Beta/README.md

 The full version seems too big to finish in a small amount of time.
 Besides, I don't have the knowledge to build internet connections between computers yet.
 Therefore, I planned to start with an easy simple one-player game.
 This game will have:
 1. 5 locations in total.
+Disable one location per turn (making it even easier)
 2. don't choose guns.
 3. include 10 computer player. they are not even AI - they make choices randomly.